auth0/docs/articles/tokens/idp.md

 ## Renewing the token

-There is no standard way to renew IdP access tokens through Auth0.
-If available, the mechanism for renewing IdP access tokens will vary for each provider.
+There is no standard way to renew IdP Access Tokens through Auth0.
+If available, the mechanism for renewing IdP Access Tokens will vary for each provider.

 For certain Identity Providers, Auth0 will store a `refresh_token` which you can use to obtain a new `access_token` for the IdP.
 Currently this is supported for the following Identity Providers: